openmrs/openmrs-contrib-atlas/README.md

 # Description

 OpenMRS-contrib-atlas-node is the server code written in nodejs for [OpenMRS ATLAS](http://atlas.openmrs.org).
-This project includes migrating the server side code from PHP Laravel framework to Nodejs, Making the Backend RESTful and authenticating the app against OpenMRS ID
+This project includes migrating the server side code from PHP Laravel framework to Nodejs, making the Backend RESTful and authenticating the app against OpenMRS ID

 # Setting Up